NapthaAI/naptha-sdk/README.md

 ## Local Node Storage

 Naptha Modules often need to store and retreive data locally with the Naptha Nodes that they are running on, and do so via the Naptha Storage API.
 The Naptha Nodes support several types of storage, including filesystem storage, database storage, and IPFS storage.
-When building a module, you can import the `StorageProvider` class to interact with storage providers.
-For example, to create a table in a database storage provider, you can use the following code:
+When building a module, you can import the `StorageClient` class to interact with storage providers.
+For example, to create a table in a database of a storage provider, you can use the following code:

 ```
 import asyncio
 from naptha_sdk.schemas import NodeConfigUser
-from naptha_sdk.storage.storage_provider import StorageProvider
+from naptha_sdk.storage.storage_client import StorageClient
 from naptha_sdk.storage.schemas import CreateStorageRequest, StorageType

-node = NodeConfigUser(ip="node.naptha.ai", user_communication_port=7001, user_communication_protocol="http")
+node = NodeConfigUser(ip="node.naptha.ai", user_communication_port=None, user_communication_protocol="https")
-storage_provider = StorageProvider(node)
+storage_client = StorageClient(node)

 schema = {
     "schema": {